 Jamie Brewer is an award-winning actress, a model, and an activist.
 She is best known for her roles in the award-winning anthology TV series “American Horror Story,” created by Ryan Murphy on FX.
 Her first role on American Horror Story: Murder House was playing the role of Adelaide “Addie” Langdon.
 In Season 3 “Coven,” she played the lead role as “Nan.”
 In Season 4 “Freakshow,” she played “Marjorie,” opposite Neil Patrick Harris.
 In Season 7 “Cult,” Brewer played “Heather” opposite Lena Dunham.

-Brandon McManus, one of the longest-tenured members of the Denver Broncos, is in his fifth NFL season in 2018.
-The most accurate kicker in team history, McManus’ big leg and unparalleled focus makes him one of the NFL’s greatest kicking weapons.
+Brandon McManus, one of the longest-tenured members of the Denver Broncos, is in his seventh NFL season in 2020.
+The most accurate kicker in team history, McManus’ unparalleled focus makes him one of the NFL’s greatest kicking weapons.
 After entering the NFL in 2013 as a college free agent from Temple University, McManus found his way to Denver and has thrived as the backbone of the Broncos’ special-teams unit.

 Frank Stephens is an active spokesman for the Global Down Syndrome Foundation and a member of the Board of Directors of Special Olympics Virginia.
 As a member of his local theater group known as Artstream, Frank has acted in various original plays for the last ten years.
 Frank also had a feature role in the film Touched by Grace, and recently signed with a Hollywood-based talent agency.
 Frank has also made an occasional guest appearance on the Emmy Award winning A&E reality Show Born This Way.